DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 ### Step 7.2 - Adjust the range of dynamic IP addresses [OPTIONAL]

 If you have not already done so, it can sometimes be helpful to adjust the range of dynamic IP addresses on your router, so you have some space outside of it to assign Static IP addresses.
-(Note: Sometimes, this step is unnecessary, but it can be helpful to keep things tidy.)
+(Note: This step is optional, but it can be helpful to keep things tidy.)

 ![DHCP Range](/images/dhcp_settings.png)